 If you’re looking for a more relaxed way to end the night, try your chances with lady luck at Crystal Casino (open 24 hours).

 After beating the odds, taste the street cuisine in Aruba at one of the local favorite food trucks (Candela) which is right outside of the casino (delicious, you’ll thank me later).

 Where to stay in Aruba?

-There’s plenty of places to stay on the island that fits every budget.
-You can stay at Divi Village, which is close to both the downtown area, Eagle beach and not far from the high rise area.
+There are plenty of places to stay on the island that fit every budget.
+You can stay at Divi Village, which is close to both the downtown area, Eagle Beach and not far from the high rise area, either.